ordina-jworks/ordina-jworks.github.io/_posts/2020-09-30-ghelamco-alert.md

   <img alt="Ghelamco-alert frontend pipeline" src="/img/2020-09-25-ghelamco-alert/azure-frontpipe.PNG" width="auto" height="auto" target="_blank" class="image fit">
 </div>

-The pipeline is less complex then the pipeline to build and deploy our backend on our RPI device.
+The pipeline is less complex than the pipeline to build and deploy our backend on our RPI device.
 We created a diagram of all the steps and interactions with AWS services for this pipeline as well.

 <div style="text-align: center;">